fragkotseni/Raspberry-Pi-Portfolio/README.md

 Micro HDMI Ports - High Definition Multimedia Interface used for transmitting video and digital audtio data from a computer to monitor or digital TV.

-GPIO Ports - General Purpose Input Output Ports which allows the user to interface various I/P devices.
+GPIO Header - General Purpose Input Output Ports which allows the user to interface various I/P devices.

 Stereo Audio - Audio connector used for connecting audio output devices such as speakers and headphones.